VijayHYadav/Bash-Shell-Scripting-2nd-Edition/notes.md

 # man -k user which is searching the man pages on linux for the keyword user.

 # man -k user | grep 8 which means that grep 8 is filtering out all the lines that contains an 8 and then, it becomes a little bit more readable.

+# help this will get the list of internal commands